Martin1887/dotenv/nvim/README.md

 This configuration adds some extensions and customizations:

+- `persisted.nvim` instead of `persistence` for better sessions management tracking git branches and with Telescope list.
 - neo-tree source selector winbar and mappings, navigation with `h` and `l` and modified untracked files highlight.
 - Customized lualine with words count, lines and count, encoding and filetype.